Media multiplexity theory: Social Role

 While the idea of Tie Strength is arguable the most important aspect to understanding media multiplexity, another factor that may play a crucial role in understanding the theory is evaluating ones social role within multimedia communication.
 For example, take maintaining the relationships we have with the important people (or strong ties) in our lives while we are at our place of work.
 This could be a spouse or significant other.
 Here, adults may use mobile media communication, such as phone calls or texting, to plan and coordinate every day activities with their significant other, such as figuring out who will pick up the children after work.
-Members who are apart of the same social institution, which could include a group of work colleagues or a group of family members, may be encouraged to utilize multiple different types of communication channels.
+Members who are a part of the same social institution, which could include a group of work colleagues or a group of family members, may be encouraged to utilize multiple different types of communication channels.
 This may be done to help keep and maintain the coordination amongst the activities within said group.
 For example, some groups may decide that it is best/ most useful for them to use asynchronous forms of media to communicate with one and other because it does not call for immediate attention.
 It does not disrupt the person receiving the call or message in the moment they receive it, and allows for them to respond when it is convenient.
 In other cases the opposite could be true.
 A voice call may be considered the most efficient way of communicating virtually, if such communication requires a person be readily available, or if it requires the discussion of complex information.